makersmakingchange/3D-Printed-Low-Tech-Assistive-Devices-Kit/README.md

 SUMMARY
  --->

-The [3D Printed Low Tech Assistive Devices Kit](https://www.makersmakingchange.com/s/product/3d-printed-low-tech-assistive-devices-kit/01tJR000000690QYAQ) contains devices that support people with disabilities in activities of daily living and learning.
-These devices assist people with arthritis, limited finger exterity or other disabilities.
-This kit gives schools a great introduction into the world of 3D printed Assistive Technology (AT).
+The [3D Printed Low Tech Assistive Devices Kit](https://www.makersmakingchange.com/s/product/3d-printed-low-tech-assistive-devices-kit/01tJR000000690QYAQ) is an introduction to 3D printed devices.
+It is great for OT’s, Not For Profits, or Users who want to trial a few different devices.
+The assorted devices in this kit can be used for people of all ages.
+These devices can be altered by size, and colour giving the user flexibility for the devices to be a fit for them.

 ## 3D Printed Low Tech Assistive Devices Kit
 ### Summary